rpm-software-management/dnf/doc/command_ref.rst

     version of the package is already installed.
 The former version of the package will be removed in the case of non-installonly package.

+    On the other hand if :ref:`<package-spec> <specifying_packages-label>` specifies only a name, DNF also takes into account packages obsoleting it when picking which package to install.
+    This behaviour is specific to the install command.
+    Note that this can lead to seemingly unexpected results if a package has multiple versions and some older version is being obsoleted.
+It creates a split in the upgrade-path and both ways are considered correct, the resulting package is picked simply by lexicographical order.

     There are also a few specific install commands ``install-n``, ``install-na`` and ``install-nevra`` that allow the specification of an exact argument in the NEVRA format.